airborne-commando/OPSEC-OSINT-Tools/README.md

 An official [Justice site](https://www.justice.gov/jmd/ls/state) listing all states and their local judicial.
 Case search should be in state judiciary, also for other information such as tax records and property records.

-  - According to Johns Hopkins University[^67] it is.
+- According to Johns Hopkins University it is.

->“A subfield of publishing which distributes academic research and scholarship.”
+>“A subfield of publishing which distributes academic research and scholarship” (Shin, 2025)[^67].

 - Commercial data: